Peter van Hemert: Career

 In 1765, Hemert was granted citizenship as a merchant.
 Peter van Hemert and his half-brother Gysbert Behagen were at this point made partners in their father's company, whose name was at the same event changed to Joost van Hemert & Sønner (Joost van Hemert & Sons.
-Peter van Hemert was also active in the Danish Asia Company in which he owned up to 50 shares.
+Peter van Hemert was also active in the Danish Asiatic Company in which he owned up to 50 shares.
 When trade was liberalized in 1772, he also began to trade on the Far East with his own fleet of merchant ships.

-In 1776–1783:, Hemert served as one of the directors of the Danish Asia Company.
+In 1776–1783:, Hemert served as one of the directors of the Danish Asiatic Company.
 The company was in this period hit by a scandal in which a group of high-ranking employees embezzled it for close to DKK 500,000.
 The outraged shareholders demanded that the directors were held accountable.
-The government led by Ove Høegh-Guldberg tried to calm them down but in vein.
+The government led by Ove Høegh-Guldberg tried to calm them down but in vain.
 In the end, after a number of meetings and prolonged negotiations, the directors agreed to pay a certain compensation to the company.
 Peter van Hemert had to pay 10,000 Danish rigsdaler.
 His company was also hit by the economic downturn that followed the termination of the American Revolutionary War.
-In 1672, Hemert's trading house asked the government for a loan of 80,000 Danish rigsdaler and shortly thereafter for another loan of 200.000 Danish rigsdaler.
+In 1783, Hemert's trading house asked the government for a loan of 80,000 Danish rigsdaler and shortly thereafter for another loan of 200,000 Danish rigsdaler.
 A dismayed Guldberg forced the loans through despite the explicit protests of Joachim Otto Schack-Rathlou.

 Hemert's trading house partly recovered during the economic upturn of the 1790s but it did not last long.
 The company was taken into bankruptcy in 1805 but Hemert died before it had been finalized.